wucdbm/menu-builder-bundle/README.md

 - TODO: Take Symfony\Component\Routing\Route::$requirements and save them to the route.
 When creating a MenuItem, use a select box instead of a text input based on the values.
 Try to explode('|', $requirements).
 - TODO: Edit links in menus
 - TODO: basic bootstrap template
-- The ability to get all the menus at once
 - Force a parameter to remain blank - useful for _locale and such, or when a parameter has a default value
 - Error pages for missing items